General

 How: Establish an escalation framework with defined compliance thresholds and actions.

-create a escalation process where initial issues require a corrective action plan, continued issues prompt a formal quality review with executive involvement, and persistent issues trigger termination assessment and regulatory notification planning.
+Example: create an escalation process where initial issues require a corrective action plan, continued issues prompt a formal quality review with executive involvement, and persistent issues trigger termination assessment and regulatory notification planning.

 8. Implement Blinding Protection Measures